ggets/Sublime_Chromeless/README.md

 # Chromeless Sublime

-  A SublimeText v3+ plugin to allow removing the titlebar of the window.
+  A Sublime Text v3+ plugin to allow removing the titlebar of the window.

 ## Requirements: